wilsonmar/oss-perf/jenkins.md

    <img width="218" alt="jenkins add parameter" src="https://cloud.githubusercontent.com/assets/300046/12533031/033bb968-c1d8-11e5-86a6-f6ee97017dd8.png">

-   These are explained eleswhere.
+   (These are explained eleswhere.)

+   PROTIP: Even though a page doesn't have a "Cancel" action (just Save or Apply), exit without saving by clicking another menu item.

-0. Escape the page by clicking another menu item, the <strong>Coverage Trend</strong> link at the left menu.
+0. <strong>Escape the page without saving</strong>
+   by clicking another menu item, the <strong>Coverage Trend</strong> link at the left menu.

    It does not display much if the add-on is not installed.